5T33Z0/OC-Little-Translated/04. Fixing Sleep and Wake Issues/README.md

 #### 1.`PTSWAKTTS` Sleep and Wake fix

 This is the center piece for fixing most sleep and wake issues and is mostly used in conjunction with other patches.
-It consist of two parts: Renames and an SSDT.
+It consist of two parts: binary renames and  ACPI Hotfixes (SSDTs).

 Basically, the `_PTS` (Prepare To Sleep), `_Wak`(Wake) and `_TSS` Methods are renamed to something else.
-And once these methods are triggered by entering sleep (either automatically or by pressing a sleep button or via the  Menu), the system fetches these request and the reroutes the to the associated ***SSDT-PTSWAKTTS*** which takes care of the rest.
+And once these methods are triggered by entering sleep (either automatically or by pressing a sleep button or via the  Menu), the system fetches these request and reroutes them to the associated Hotpatch, ***SSDT-PTSWAKTTS*** which takes care of the rest.

 #### 2. Fixing `PNP0C0E` Sleep